joshrotenberg/cljassify/README.md

 cljassify is a simple, thin client for interacting with Classificationbox.
-It follows the API quite closely, and uses some sane defaults to make it easy to interact with Classificationbox at the repl or write simple tools but should be complete enough to use for actual applications as well.
+It follows the API quite closely, and uses some sane defaults to make it easy to interact with Classificationbox at the repl or write simple tools but is complete enough to use for actual applications.

 ## Installation